Loading...

 • Offers mechanical support for closures that may be at risk of wound breakdown or dehiscence

-Incidence and impact of surgical site complications on length of stay and cost of care for patients undergoing open procedures
+Incidence and impact of surgical site complications on length of stay and cost of care for patients undergoing open procedures20

 “Surgical site complications (SSCs) such as dehiscence, postoperative seroma, skin complications and non-healing wounds can be serious and even life-threatening for patients and often result in increased health care utilization.”